 Keeping track of who gifted you what and ensuring bub is in said outfit when those visitors pop by will seem crucial, as will ensuring your baby wins “best dressed” at mother’s group.

-Before you know it they’ll be demanding they dress themselves and pairing green gumboots with a purple tutu, so kit them out in the cutest headbands and teensiest cashmere cardigans while you still can.
+Before you know it, he’ll be demanding they dress himself and pairing green gumboots with a Superman cape, so kit him out in the cutest stuff you can while he can’t object.

 When I ventured outdoors for the very first time for my newborn’s maiden pram voyage, the world suddenly seemed a little threatening.